George Hardy (Tuskegee Airman)

-George Hardy (born June 8, 1925) is an American retired pilot and military officer.
-In World War II Hardy served with the Tuskegee Airmen and flew 21 combat missions.
-In the Korean War he flew 45 combat mission as the pilot of a bomber.
-In the Vietnam War Hardy flew 70 combat missions piloting an AC-119K gunship.
+George Edward Hardy (June 8, 1925 – September 24, 2025) was an American pilot and military officer.
+In World War II, Hardy served with the Tuskegee Airmen and flew 21 combat missions.
+In the Korean War, he flew 45 combat missions as the pilot of a bomber.
+In the Vietnam War, Hardy flew 70 combat missions piloting an AC-119K gunship.

 Early life

-Hardy's parents names were Edward Hardy and Alma Vargas.
-He was exposed to racism and segregation growing up in Philadelphia, Pennsylvania.
+George Edward Hardy was born in Philadelphia, Pennsylvania, on June 8, 1925.
+His parents were Edward Hardy, a podiatrist, and Alma Vargas, a homemaker.
+He was exposed to racism and segregation growing up in Philadelphia.
 He graduated high school in 1942 and wanted to join the military because his older brother had joined the U.S. Navy in 1941.
-When he joined the Army Air Corps in 1943 the U.S. military was segregated.
+When he joined the Army Air Corps in 1943, the U.S. military was segregated.
 Hardy faced discrimination from commanders in the Army.
 After WWII (1947) Hardy went to school at New York University School of Engineering and Science until 1948.
-Hardy wanted to be an Engineer, he did not plan to make a career in the Air Force.
+Hardy wanted to be an engineer; he did not plan to make a career in the Air Force.